micahpearlman/MonkVG/README.md

 - Image filters.
 - Anti-aliasing.
 (Though this can be supported outside OpenVG.
 For example iOS fullscreen AA glRenderbufferStorageMultisampleAPPLE method)

+## Extensions

+MonkVG was originally created for games, so speed has usually been prefered over quality or full OpenVG compliance.
+To improve speed there have been MonkVG specific extensions.
+See "vgext.h" for some of the details.

 ## Contributors

 Paul Holden (Android Port)